Meet ReBody’s founder

 That’s what led me deeper.

-More than anything, it’s something I’ve lived.
+More than anything, it is work I have lived.

 If you recognize yourself in this, you probably already understand more than you think.